 - Kosher salt to own taste

-- 1 head of cauliflower chopped into small bite-sized pieces
+- 1 head Cauliflower chopped into small bite-sized pieces

-- 1 head of broccoli chopped into small bite-sized pieces
+- 1 crown Broccoli chopped into small bite-sized pieces

-- 1 stick of unsalted butter for roux
+- 1 stick Unsalted butter for the roux

-- 1/3 cup of all-purpose flour for roux
+- ⅓ cup All-purpose flour for the roux

-- 1 and 1/2 cups of warm half and half cream
+- 1 ½ cups Warm half and half cream

 - Place roughly sliced carrots in a food processor and pulse till finely chopped, repeat with celery, and onions.
 I like doing mine separately due to the different textures of the veggies, you can do them all at once if desired.